erin-yl/erin-yl/README.md

 My goal is to craft solutions that are effective, accessible, and enjoyable to use.

 Thanks for stopping by!
-Let's connect and explore the world of technology and design together. 🚀
+Let's connect and explore the intersection of technology and design together. 🚀